 Fixed Objects Safety Talk

 Striking fixed objects with moving equipment or vehicles is common in manufacturing settings, on construction sites, and for occupations such as delivery drivers.
-Striking fixed objects is 100% avoidable if the proper steps are taken to prevent these kinds of incidents.
+These incidents are 100% avoidable if the proper steps are taken to prevent them.
 It is important to take the time and energy to properly eliminate or mitigate the chance that fixed objects are struck.

 While elimination of all work tasks involving moving equipment or vehicles near fixed objects is not possible, there are many other additional safeguards and best practices that can be used to reduce the chance that objects are struck.
 A few of these other safeguards: